|Guide||♦||8 Triplogs||1 Topic|

 It hurts so good!

-Prominent Point is visible from almost anywhere in Tucson as two big slabs of rock immediately to the west of Finger Rock.
+Prominent Point is visible from almost anywhere in Tucson as two big rock slabs immediately to the west of Finger Rock.
 Despite being a highly noticeable feature, it is rarely visited.
-There are no trails leading to it, but there are a few doable bushwhacks.
+No trails lead to it, but there are a few doable bushwhacks.
 Here, I will cover a route that goes over the ridge south of Pima Canyon over to the western summit.
 This is a very difficult route, but it's the most scenic way to get there.

 Restrictions in the Pusch Ridge Wilderness